0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 ### `lxly.js` client library

-The [LxLy SDK](https://www.npmjs.com/package/@maticnetwork/lxlyjs) is a JavaScript library that contains all prebuilt functions required for initializing and interacting with the bridge contracts; such as the bridge contract address, RPC, and network ID.
+The [LxLy SDK](https://www.npmjs.com/package/@maticnetwork/lxlyjs) is a JavaScript library that contains all prebuilt functions required for interacting with the bridge contracts.

-It performs type conversion, formatting, error handling, and other processes to make it easy for a developer to invoke bridge, claim, and many other functions required for bridging.
+Initialize the library with the bridge contract address, RPC URL, and network id to access type conversion, formatting, error handling, and other processes to make it easy for a developer to invoke bridge, claim, and many other functions required for bridging.

 The SDK can be used for any compatible chain with no additional changes.

+#### Common use cases

+- L1 to L2 (Ethereum to CDK L2 chain).
+- L2 to L2 (zkEVM to CDK L2 chain).
+- L2 to L1 (CDK L2 chain to Ethereum).

 ### Unified Bridge API